Martina Arroyo: Teaching career

-Since her official retirement from singing in 1989 Arroyo has amassed significant teaching credits, including stints at Louisiana State University, UCLA, University of Delaware, Wilberforce University, the International Sommerakademie-Mozarteum in Salzburg and Indiana University.
+Since her official retirement from singing in 1989 Arroyo has amassed significant teaching credits, including stints at Louisiana State University, UCLA, University of Delaware, Wilberforce University, and the International Sommerakademie-Mozarteum in Salzburg.
+She was appointed to the faculty of the Jacobs School of Music at Indiana University in 1993, where she achieved the title of Distinguished Professor before retiring as Distinguished Professor Emerita in May 2007.
+While teaching at Indiana University, she developped a course on role preparation, whose success led to the founding of The Martina Arroyo Foundation in 2003.